 It’s no secret that social media marketing is a crucial component of any successful content marketing strategy.
 In fact, it’s one of the most effective ways to reach your audience and build relationships with them.
 That being said, it can also take up quite a bit of your time.
 If you want to get the most out of your social media efforts, you need to find a way to automate some of the processes.

 Tools like Biteable help you create on-brand, engaging videos in no time, while Buffer and HootSuite allow you to schedule your posts and track the results of your campaigns.
 There are a lot of benefits to social media marketing tools in a B2B marketing tech stack.
 With the right tool and a solid strategy in one place, social growth is right around the corner.

 If you’re not already familiar with SEO, it’s the process of optimizing your website or content so that it shows up higher in search results.
 This can increase the number of people who see your business and its offerings, which leads to more traffic, sales and conversions over time.

 There are many SEO tools that can help with this process, including Ahrefs, Moz and Semrush.
 These tools can help you understand what content is already ranking well in search results and give you insights into the keywords people are using to find the information they need.

 Paid advertising can be a great way to reach people in your target audience who otherwise might not have seen your business or offerings before.
 It’s a broad field that includes pay-per-click ads on search engines, display ads on social media platforms and more.

 That’s why it’s vital to have a solid understanding of the different paid advertising tools available.
 You’ll need to know how much they cost and what the expected return on investment is for each to make wise decisions about where your budget goes.
-A good place to start is Google Ads Editor, which is free and enables marketers to manage multiple accounts even without internet connectivity.
+A good place to start is Google Ads Editor, which is free and enables marketers to manage multiple Google Ad accounts even without internet connectivity.